gefenk9/Onco-AI/README.md

 This script performs a "cross-analysis" of multiple oncology cases.
 It reads case data (disease description and doctor's recommendations) from `cases.csv`.
 It then compiles this information and sends it in a single batch request to an LLM (Claude 3.5 Sonnet via AWS Bedrock).
 The LLM is prompted to identify common characteristics, patterns, or relationships between treatment recommendations and case features across all provided cases.
 The LLM's analysis is saved to a text file (default: `cross_analysis_output.txt`).

+The LLM interaction is handled by `llm_client.py`, using the provider specified in your `.env` file (AWS Bedrock or direct Anthropic API).
+For Bedrock, it defaults to Claude 3.5 Sonnet (`eu.anthropic.claude-3-5-sonnet-20240620-v1:0`).
+For direct Anthropic, it uses `claude-3-5-sonnet-20240620`.

 ## Input CSV Format:

 Similar to `cases_to_cases_with_analysis.py`, this script expects an input CSV file named `cases.csv` with at least:

 - `current_disease`
+- `summary_conclusion`
 - `recommendations`

 ## Usage: